Skip to main content

 The game excels in creating a surreal and immersive atmosphere, successfully achieving what many indie walking simulators strive for.
 Players find the discoverability aspect engaging, with the ability to alter atmosphere controls influencing the landscape's development, enhancing the overall experience.

-• “It manages to accomplish what many indie atmospheric walking simulators wish to achieve.”
+• “It manages to accomplish what many indie atmospheric walking simulators aspire to achieve.”

-• “The surreal atmosphere is great, and the discoverability in subsequent playthroughs is engrossing.”
+• “The surreal atmosphere is captivating, and the discoverability in subsequent playthroughs is engrossing.”

-• “Then another change (by the way, if you change the atmosphere controls, you can alter the way the landscape develops) and you find yourself in what feels like a huge space station.”
+• “With a change in the atmosphere controls, you can alter the way the landscape develops, immersing you in what feels like a vast space station.”

 • emotional